Document Bank of Virginia

 Post Activities

 Food for Thought: The concept of racial purity and interracial marriage was at issue for a long time in Virginia.
-Why do you think it took so long to remove the Racial Integrity Act?
-How might have the act impacted communities and families across the state?
+How might the Racial Integrity Act have affected communities and families across the state?
+Why do you think the Act remained in effect for more than forty years?

 Current Connections: What similarities and/or differences do you see between the struggle for interracial marriage and the fight for LGBTQIA+ marriage equality?